Kang the Conqueror: Powers and abilities

 Kang has no superhuman abilities but is an extraordinary genius, an expert historical scholar, and a master physicist (specializing in time travel), engineer, and technician.
 He is armed with 40th-century technology, wearing highly advanced battle armor that enhances his strength, is capable of energy, hologram, and force-field projection, has a 30-day supply of air and food, and is capable of controlling other forms of technology.
 Courtesy of his "time-ship", Kang has access to technology from any century, and he once claimed his ship alone could destroy the Moon.

 As Rama-Tut, he used an "ultra-diode" ray gun that was able to sap the wills of human beings.
 At a high frequency, it is able to weaken superhuman beings and prevent use of their superpowers.
 They can be freed from its effects if the gun is fired at them a second time.

-Variations
+Temporal selves

-There are different variations of Kang the Conqueror:
+Kang has taken on many names throughout his life, and his frequent time traveling has resulted in a number of alternate versions of him with distinct identities and fates.

 Pharaoh Rama-Tut

 Pharaoh Rama-Tut was Kang's original alias when he ruled ancient Egypt.
-Later in life, he retires as Kang and returns to the Pharaoh Rama-Tut identity, and helps the Avengers defeat his past self when he attempts to capture the "Celestial Madonna".
+Later in life, he retires as Kang, returns to the Rama-Tut identity, and helps the Avengers defeat his past self when he attempts to capture the "Celestial Madonna".
 He nearly surrenders to destiny to become Immortus, but changes his mind and returns to the Kang identity when he discovers that Immortus is a pawn of beings called the Time-Keepers.

 Immortus

-Immortus is an alternate version of Kang who resides in Limbo.
-Kang was destined to become him until the last issue of the Avengers Forever series, in which powerful beings called the Time Keepers unintentionally separate the former from the latter.
+Immortus is a future version of Kang who resides in Limbo.
+Kang was destined to become him until the last issue of the Avengers Forever series, in which powerful beings called the Time-Keepers unintentionally separate the former from the latter.